 Republic Bank also charges a $50 annual fee on the HELOC after the first year, and there may be a prepayment penalty (but you’ll need to call to find out if that applies to you).

 Republic Bank doesn’t share any borrower requirements publicly, so it’ll be tough to know whether you have a chance of getting approved unless you call or apply.
-The bank does state that there are geographic restrictions, so home equity products may be limited to its footprint of five states.
+The bank does state that there are geographic restrictions; you’ll have to enter your ZIP code on the website to find out if its home equity products are available in your area.

-To apply for a HELOC online, you’ll start by creating an account with Republic Bank & Trust with your email address and a password.
+To apply for a HELOC online, you’ll start by creating an account with Republic Bank with your email address and a password.

-You’ll then need to provide information about yourself, including your name, phone number and address and marital status, as well as information about your property.
+You’ll then need to provide information about yourself, including your name, phone number, address and marital status, as well as information about your property.
 You’ll also need to provide more in-depth information about your assets, income, the property and more.

 If you get approved for a HELOC, you’ll receive a Republic Bank Equity Access Card to make using your line of credit more convenient.

-If you’re considering a home equity loan or HELOC, shop around and compare options from several lenders.
-Several home equity lenders offer full transparency on their home equity loans and HELOCs online.
+Before settling on Republic Bank, shop around and compare options from multiple lenders.
+Many home equity lenders offer full transparency on their home equity loans and HELOCs online.

 How Bankrate rates Republic Bank and Trust